windyworldair/winbeef/README.md

 - 🖥️ Native Windows support for BeEF
 - 🛠️ Windows-specific scripts and helpers
 - 🔄 Regular updates to keep up with upstream BeEF
+- ⚠️ Work in Progress – winbeef is under active development!
 ---

 ## 📖 Instructions